Sunday, August 11, 2019

 The following table show the predicted peak rates at around 5 am local time on the mornings of the 12th, 13 and 14th of August for a number of cities under dark sky conditions.
 Rates will be similar at the same latitude as these cities, and rates will be intermediate at spots between these cities.

-Rates on the morning of the 15th are similar to that of the 14th.
+Rates on the morning of the 15th are lower that of the 12th.
 Note, those of you who have Stellarium, in version 13 they have added meteor shower radiants (rates set in the planets dialogue, F4).
 However while the radiants are shown, the simulated meteors come from random points in the sky, not the radiants.